ehne/wordwang/README.md

 * step 4: (no) moves the tape-head left, to position 1.

-A wordwang program will always start with an infinite tape of zeros, with the tape-head starting on position zero.
+A wordwang program will always start with a tape of zeros, with the tape-head starting on position zero.
 The first instruction of the program is instruction zero.

+another example program: `cool I aanrijdingsformulier International beanie!no`, which will generate `[0, 1, 0, 1, 0, 1, 0, 1, 0, 1]`

 ---